QwenLM/Qwen/FAQ.md

 #### Can I use CPU only?

-Yes, run `python  cli_demo.py --cpu_only` will load the model and inference on CPU only.
+Yes, run `python  cli_demo.py --cpu-only` will load the model and inference on CPU only.

 #### Can Qwen support streaming?